Love Machine (Girls Aloud song)

 "Love Machine" is a song recorded by British girl group Girls Aloud from their second studio album, What Will the Neighbours Say?
 (2004).
 It was released by Polydor Records on 13 September 2004, as the second single from the album.
 The song was written by Miranda Cooper, Brian Higgins, Tim Powell, Nick Coler, Lisa Cowling, Myra Boyle, and Shawn Lee.
-The instrumentation was inspired by The Smiths, and created by Powell and Coler.
-"Love Machine" is an uptempo pop rock song with elements of 1980s synthpop.
+The instrumentation was inspired by the Smiths, and created by Powell and Coler.
+"Love Machine" is an uptempo pop rock song with elements of 1980s synth-pop.
 The single was received favourably by contemporary music critics, who deemed it a joyful track that was different from the single releases by other artists at the time.
 According to research carried out for Nokia in 2006, "Love Machine" is the second "most exhilarating" song ever.

 "Love Machine" debuted and peaked at number 2 on the UK Singles Chart, continuing the band's string of hits by becoming their sixth consecutive single to chart within the top three.
 The song also peaked inside the top ten in Europe and Ireland.
 The accompanying music video was directed by Stuart Gosling, and portrays the five members in a nightclub/restaurant scene dancing and sipping champagne whilst singing their song.
 Girls Aloud performed "Love Machine" on all of their tours and on several live appearances, including at Disney Channel Kids Awards, TMF Awards 2005, and at The Girls Aloud Party TV special in 2008.
-English indie rock band Arctic Monkeys covered the song on BBC Radio 1's Live Lounge.